Please Read the Rules Carefully, Especially in Regards to Check-In.

 Contestants must hook and play every fish, unaided, except for gaffing and netting.

 Entries must be caught according to Alaska Sportfishing regulations.
-All contestants 16 years of age and older must be in possession of a valid Alaska sport fishing license and a king salmon stamp, unless the angler holds an Alaska Department of Fish & Game permanent fishing license.
+All contestants 16 years of age and older must be in possession of a valid Alaska sport fishing license, unless the angler holds an Alaska Department of Fish & Game permanent fishing license.

 Snagged fish are not eligible for entry into the derby.
 All entries must be hooked in the mouth, with bait or artificial lures used to entice the salmon to strike the hook.